August 1, 2020

 But it is important to stress that the majority of the e-waste that ends up at Agbogbloshie are generated by people in Ghana — such as the electricity energy meters below.

-I scratched my head when I saw the ECG post and prepaid meters below.
+I scratched my head when I saw the ECG post and prepaid electric meter scrap below.

 These were government properties — under the Electricity Company of Ghana (ECG).
 ECG is a state-owned electricity distribution company.

-My electricity meter reads: “Property of the Electricity Company of Ghana.”
+My electric meter reads: “Property of the Electricity Company of Ghana.”

 ECG certainly has a decommissioning plan (would be surprised if they didn’t have one).
 And I’m certain it doe not include these energy meters being recycled in a manner that exposes urban poor recyclers, including children2, to hazardous substances.